0xPolygon/polygon-edge-docs/docs/additional-features/stress-testing.md

 The transfer mode assumes that there is a sender account that has initial funds to conduct the loadbot run.

-The sender's account address and private key need to be specified within the shell that's running the loadbot command.
+The sender's account address and private key need to be set in the environment variables:

 ```bash
 # Example